topcoat8/memo/assets/whitepaper.md

 The $MEMO token serves as the access key to advanced features.

-* **Developer Lock:** 5% of the total token supply is locked by the developer team.
+* **Developer Lock:** 5% of the total token supply is locked by the developer team until May 26.
 This aligns incentives with the long-term success of the protocol.
+[View Lock Contract](https://app.streamflow.finance/contract/solana/mainnet/58Et2ezmVomRBjx9kBRE5q5FeKkUtPStU9Es6sL2nvVa)
 * **Community Creation:** Creating a new token-gated community requires holding 500,000 $MEMO.
 This ensures only committed project founders can establish official channels.
 * **Governance:** Future updates will allow $MEMO holders to vote on protocol upgrades and fee structures.